June 4, 2022 – The long delay in our hearing date…

-The British Columbia Human Rights Tribunal has reviewed and accepted a Human Rights Group Complaint filed by Beacon Hill Softball parent Mike Sharpe on behalf of all Beacon Hill Softball Association girls who played softball at Pemberton Park during the 2019 season and those who currently play softball at Pemberton Park.
-(As of July 30, 2020 the complaint is expected to be amended to include additional girls along with those named in the original complaint.)
+The British Columbia Human Rights Tribunal has reviewed and accepted a Human Rights Group Complaint filed by Beacon Hill Softball parent Mike Sharpe on behalf of all girls who have played softball at Pemberton Park since the start of the 2019 season and/or currently play at Pemberton Park.
+(It is expected that the Complaint will be amended before the hearing date to include additional girls.)

 The complaint is based on gender equity.
 It alleges that the City of Victoria has discriminated, and is continuing to discriminate against the girls by failing to provide a regulation softball field and park infrastructure comparable to what they provide for the predominantly male baseball programs in the city.
-View the complaint and the city’s response here.
+You can view the complaint and the city’s response here.

 “After some significant effort and communication over the last three years, we are unable to get to a point where we have a commitment from the Parks Department to make this change … If unsuccessful, we are in jeopardy of severely hampering our girls softball program.”

 Darren Lockyer, Pres.
 Beacon Hill Baseball Softball Association

 City of Victoria Public Town Hall – November 2019

 “I think it is simply a matter of, you know, prioritization and ability for us to take on that project … But at this stage, it has not been a project that we have been able to raise to the priority level that we can undertake it.”

 Thomas Soulliere, Director of Parks, City of Victoria

 City of Victoria Town Hall – November 2019